DuendeInexistente/Cirque/characters.md

 She is perceptive about people, but often doesn't know how to react to what she realizes other people feel when she cares about them enough to want to help.

+She has a history with Golden Thread, the Lady of Arabesco, about which she doesn't want to talk because she's be done with it.
+Golden Thread, however, is not.

 She has a snake.

 Sea doesn't mind super-mystic fate-of-the-world so long as it keeps sending more and larger prey her way.